getodk/docs/docs/central-api-dataset-management.rst

                             - string

+                              .. raw:: html

-                              The name of the property as it will appear in OData.
-OData property names can only contain alphanumeric characters and underscores.
+                                <p>The name of the property as it will appear in OData.
+OData property names can only contain alphanumeric characters and underscores.</p>

                               Example: ``the_age``
                           * - publishedAt